sic128/UKBiobank_Related_Pairs_Case_Selection/README.md

 ##### `--case_value`
--Required Flag
+   - Required Flag
-Which Value in phenotype file second column represents cases.
-Specify indicator code (Number/Alpha/Text) to select cases (Alternatively can be used to select controls)
+   - Which Value in phenotype file second column represents cases
+   - Specify indicator code (Number/Alpha/Text) to select cases (Alternatively can be used to select controls)

 ##### `--pihat`
-##### Optional
+   - Optional
-Pihat threshold (Optional Flag, can use --kinship_threshold instead)
+   - Pihat threshold (Optional Flag, can use --kinship_threshold instead)
-Note: Anyone pair of relationship below the chosen pihat threshold will be considered unrelated.
+   - Note: Anyone pair of relationship below the chosen pihat threshold will be considered unrelated.
 Pairs that are above the chosen pihat threshold are considered related.

         # For reference:
         # Pihat   Relationship